 Pursuant to NIH mandate, Wiley-Blackwell will post the accepted version of contributions authored by NIH grant-holders to PubMed Central upon acceptance.
 This accepted version will be made publicly available 12 months after publication.
 For further information, see www.wiley.com/go/nihmandate.

 For full details of our ethical policies please consult Ethical Policies of the Journal.

-CEI supports the efforts of the Functional Genomics Data Society to standardize the presentation of microarray data, and we recommend that authors follow their guidelines and checklist.
+CEI supports the efforts of the Functional Genomics Data Society to standardize the presentation of microarray data, on which further guidance can be found here.
 In addition, the journal strongly recommends the supplemental microarray data be deposited in a public database such as Gene Expression Omnibus or Array Express or submitted for peer-review with the initial submission of the manuscript.

 CEI supports the efforts to encourage open sharing of publication-related data.
 CEI adheres to the beliefs that authors should include in their publications the data, algorithms, or other information that is central or integral to the publication or make it freely and readily accessible; use public repositories for data whenever possible; and make patented material available under a license for research use.
 For more information, see the NAP website.